-Thompson ended up cannonballing into Poppie's Pond late Sunday afternoon in the traditional victory leap, while Wie was left to wonder about her strategy.
+When it was over, the 19-year-old Thompson cannonballed into Poppie’s Pond in the traditional victory leap, and Wie was left to wonder about her safety-first strategy.

 “The greens were a little firmer, so even with a wedge in your hand you had to play for quite a bit of bounce out.
 I figured the closer I could get, even if I was in the rough, I could get it pretty close to the hole.”

-Thompson birdied four of the first nine holes to open a five-stroke lead and parred the final nine for a 4-under 68 for a three-stroke victory over Wie.
+Thompson birdied four of the first nine holes to open a five-stroke lead and parred the final nine for a 4-under 68 and a three-stroke victory over Wie.

 “This is what I’ve worked so hard for,” Thompson said.
 “This was one of my goals coming into the year, to win a major.
 I’ve always seen myself winning a Kraft Nabisco.
 It’s such a huge honor with all the history behind the tournament.”

 Wie birdied the final hole for a 71.
 She used her driver only four times, choosing to hit fairway woods on the other 10 driving holes — leaving her as much as 60 yards behind Thompson.
 When both hit 3-woods, Thompson also had the advantage.